PHYSICAL PROPERTIES OF BASES

 Experiment: Take 2-3 pieces of zinc granules in a test tube and add about 2-3 ml of conc.
 NaOH solution in to it and warm the contents.

-Observation: There is evolution of gas which burns with a pop sound (on bringing a burning
+gas which burns with a pop sound (on bringing a burning

 candle near the mouth of tube).